warjohn123/chargeflow-coding-test/README.md

 ### Tests

-In order to test the hello function locally, run the following command:
+In order to test the functions locally, run the following command:

 #### Add Product